 A selection of the works performed on the concertstage are Bach's „Magnificat“ and „Weinachtsoratorium“, Duruflé's „Requiem“, „Messiah“ by Händel, Rossini’s „Stabat Mater“ and “Petite Messe Solennelle“, „Credo, Gloria and Magnificat“ by Vivaldi and Felix Mendelssohn-Bartholdy‘s „Lauda Sion and Magnificat“.

 Ms. Coppens won numerous prizes at prestigious international singing competitions.
 These awards include, for example, the House of Music Hungary prize at the “5. Éva Marton International Singing Competition” and the Van Riemsdijk Prize for best performance of the compulsory piece at the 55th Opera | Oratorio edition of the "International Singing Competition" in 's-Hertogenbosch.
 She has been selected to take part in the 2023 "Queen Elizabeth Singing Competition" in Brussels and the semifinals of the "Voix Nouvelle" competition in Paris.
 She was also a semi finalist at the 2021 edition of „Operalia“ and the 11th International Stanislaw Moniuszko Vocal competition.

-Ms. Coppens received her Bachelor degree in 2016 at the Royal Conservatory of Antwerp and in 2018 her Master’s degree at the Frost school of music (University of Miami).
-She recently graduated from the Dutch National Opera Academy in Amsterdam.
-She finished her last month of studies parallel with being an Associate Artist at the Dutch National Operastudio.
+Ms. Coppens is a graduate of the Dutch National Opera Academy in Amsterdam.
+She received her Bachelor degree at the Royal Conservatory of Antwerp and her Master’s degree at the Frost school of music (University of Miami).